-If you are not satisfied with the handling of a safeguarding concern or allegation, please speak to your church leader (Trevor) or Safeguarding Coordinator (Elizabeth or Nina).
+If you are not satisfied with the handling of a safeguarding concern or allegation, please speak to the church leader or Safeguarding Coordinator (see Appendix G).

 Network Church will always work with and take the advice of the police and Children's Services.